DataTile Knowledge Base

 Creating a logical variable

-You can create a new logical variable and save it in a codebook for subsequent analyses on an ongoing basis.
+In DataTile Meta-Editor, you can create logical variables and save them in a codebook for subsequent analyses on an ongoing basis.
 For example, you can create a set of demographic categories to analyze target audiences, etc.

-To create a logical variable, open the database and click the settings icon cog icon.png to open the Meta-Editor.
+To create a logical variable, open the database and click the ‘cog’ icon cog icon.png to open the Meta-Editor.

-• Pick 'Create Logical variable' from the dropdown list;
+• Select the 'Create Logical variable' option from the dropdown menu.

-• Find the new variable in the codebook and select it - it will usually be placed at the bottom of the list.
-Then, click the ‘Edit’ icon to open the Logical Expression Builder (LEB) window;
+• A new variable is added to the bottom of the list.
+Select it and click the ‘Edit’ icon to open the Logical Expression Builder (LEB) window.

 name var.gif

 • In the Logical Expression Builder, the codebook is displayed on the left-hand panel.
-Drag&drop codes onto the ‘Categories’ panel to build the logical variable, combining them with the appropriate logical operators.
+Drag&drop options onto the ‘Categories’ panel to build the logical variable, combining them with the appropriate logical operators.

 gif.gif